Sargeanthost/MinecraftMacroTool/README.md

 # Hotkeys:
-* F9: Repeats the last macro you input into the console.
+* B: Repeats the last macro you input into the console.
 When you change the macro before pressing F9, those changes will be instantly applied.
-* F10:Stops all currently running macros.
+* N:Stops all currently running macros.
-* F12:Reloads all configs from the config file (Should be used after changing the mouse sensitivity and hotkeys).
+* M:Reloads all configs from the config file (Should be used after changing the mouse sensitivity and hotkeys).